Table of contents

 Abandonment periods

-Each property has a defined abandonment period, which determines when property is required to be remitted.
+Each property has a defined abandonment period, which determines when property is required to be paid, transferred or delivered to TRA.
 Depending on the type, property must be dormant for 1 to 15 years before it can be declared unclaimed.
-Refer to section 6 of the Regulation for more details including how to determine when the abandonment period begins for each property type.
+For information on when property is presumed to be abandoned, refer to section 6 of the Regulation or Appendix A to Information Circular UP-2 – Information for Property Holders.

 Table 1.
 Abandonment periods

-Demand deposit, certificate of deposit, GIC, guaranteed investment certificate or other deposit made for a fixed period 5
+Demand deposit, certificate of deposit, guaranteed investment certificate (GIC) or confirmation, or other deposit made for a fixed period5

-Savings or deposit without a fixed period 5
+Savings or other deposit without a fixed period or does not mature5

-Registered Retirement Savings Plan (RRSP), Registered Education Savings Plan (RESP) or other account eligible for tax deferral 3
+Personal property in a Registered Retirement Savings Plan (RRSP), Registered Education Savings Plan (RESP) or other tax deferral plan or account3

-Personal property of a corporation, society, or cooperative after dissolution 1
+Personal property of a dissolved corporation, society, or cooperative1

-Personal property held by a court, government, or governmental organization 1
+Personal property held by a court or governmental organization1

 Submit property

-Property holders must pay, transfer or deliver the property or its cash equivalent to TRA within 120 days from December 31.
+Property holders must pay, transfer or deliver the property or its cash equivalent to TRA within 120 days from December 31 of the respective reporting year.

 How to pay